 ACC 230 Principles of Accounting I (3) i, ii, iii.
 Fundamental principles of accounting and their application; recording, classifying, and summarizing business transactions; analysis of balance sheet and income statement accounts.
-Prerequisite: A score of 14 or above on ACT math test, completion of GBA 116 with a grade of C or higher, or MAT 105.
+Prerequisite: A score of 14 or above on ACT math test, or completion of GBA 116 with a grade of C or higher, or MAT 105, or MAT 112 or higher.